NO CREDIT CARD NEEDED. EASY UPGRADES TO PROFESSIONAL OR ENTERPRISE PLAN

 Q: What is the Evident Security Platform (ESP)?

-A: The Evident Security Platform is the first and only cloud-native infrastructure security solution providing full coverage of all AWS accounts, services, and regions.
+A: The Evident Security Platform is the first and only cloud-native infrastructure security solution providing full coverage of all AWS accounts, services, and regions, in addition to all Azure subscriptions, services and standard regions.
 ESP combines the detection and analysis of misconfigurations, vulnerabilities, and risk – with guided remediation and audit capabilities to meet compliance requirements – all in one solution.
-ESP was designed specifically to help modern IT and DevOps teams implement and maintain security within the AWS shared responsibility model.
+ESP was designed specifically to help modern IT, DevOps and Risk/Compliance teams implement and maintain security within the cloud shared responsibility model.

-ESP enables IT, Security, Engineering, and Operations with a continuous global view of security risk, with the actionable intelligence needed to rapidly remediate and secure their entire AWS Infrastructure.
+ESP enables IT, Security, Engineering, and Operations with a continuous global view of security risk and compliance, with the actionable intelligence needed to rapidly remediate and secure their entire AWS and Azure Infrastructure.

 Q: How Does ESP Work?

-A: ESP gathers the AWS service configuration data, CloudTrail data, and other information from each AWS account via the Amazon APIs.
-This data is then input into the ESP risk analysis engine that generates a detailed assessment of the security risks, misconfigurations and vulnerabilities it detects.
+A: ESP gathers the AWS and Azure services configuration data, CloudTrail and Log data, and other information from each AWS account or Azure subscription via the Amazon and Azure APIs.
+This data is then input into the ESP risk analysis engine which generates a detailed assessment of the security risks, misconfigurations and vulnerabilities it detects.

-Q: Does ESP Work Like An Active Vulnerability Scanner for AWS?
+Q: Does ESP Work Like An Active Vulnerability Scanner for the Cloud?

 A: No. ESP is neither an active or passive vulnerability scanner in the traditional sense.
-Unlike traditional, on-premise / virtual vulnerability scanners that use active scanning technology, ESP does not directly “scan” AWS assets to identify OS or Application layer vulnerabilities running inside instances – as it cannot view the actual contents of EC2, S3, RDS, Redshift, or other services.
-ESP operates at the control plane layer of AWS and uses a passive methodology to collect vulnerability and configuration data via the Amazon APIs, providing a detailed security assessment of the underlying Amazon Web Services infrastructure.
+Unlike traditional, on-premise / virtual vulnerability scanners that use active scanning technology, ESP does not directly “scan” cloud assets to identify OS or Application layer vulnerabilities running inside instances – as it cannot view the actual contents of AWS nor Azure services like EC2, S3, VMs or Storage.
+ESP operates at the control plane layer of AWS and Azure and uses a passive methodology to collect vulnerability and configuration data via the APIs, providing a detailed security assessment of the underlying cloud infrastructure.

 Q: Does ESP Help Me Meet Requirements of the Shared Responsibility Model?

 A: Yes.
-Amazon manages security of the AWS cloud, while security in the cloud is the responsibility of the customer.
-The customer is responsible for ensuring the security and configuration of the services running in AWS – such as EC2, EBS, S3, Route 53, etc, in addition to the applications and OS’s they implement.
+Amazon manages security of the AWS cloud; Microsoft manages security of the Azure cloud; while the security of the assets stored in the cloud is the responsibility of you, the customer.
+The customer is responsible for ensuring the security and configuration of the services running in AWS or Azure in addition to the applications and OSs that are implemented.

 Q: How Does ESP Gather Security Information From My AWS Accounts?